tavisit/WebProject/README.md

 * Categories Page
 * Product Pages( 15 at this moment)

+## Commenting
+The whole project is commented in blocks of code.
+Each main area is discused in one to three lines of comments for a more readable code with a high level of maintainability

 ###### Local Server
-It has also a localhost server in NodeJS in order to simulate a realistic environment for web development implemented in two parts.
+The code has also a localhost server in NodeJS in order to simulate a realistic environment for web development implemented in two parts.
-The first part is the actual creation of the site realized by **main.js** and the second is the URL interpreter is **router.js**
+The first part is the actual creation of the site host realized in **main.js** and the second is the URL interpreter, **router.js**

 ## ToDo list
 * Comments + Rating